 For Project: Select the project in which you would like to save the workbook.

 (Optional) Select Show sheets as tabs to display all worksheets, dashboards, and stories in the workbook as separate tabs.

-Note: The person who published the data source to Tableau Server or Tableau Online may have also set up credentials for accessing the published data source included in the workbook you are about to save.
+Note: The person who published the data source to Tableau Server or Tableau Cloud may have also set up credentials for accessing the published data source included in the workbook you are about to save.
 These authentication options should appear in the Save Workbook dialog box.
 For more information, see the authentication types in the Set Credentials for Accessing Your Published Data(Link opens in a new window) topic.